Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 And you know that God anointed Jesus of Nazareth with the Holy Spirit and with power.
 Then Jesus went around doing good and healing all who were oppressed by the devil, for God was with him.
 Acts 10:38 (NLT)

 Jesus promised that his followers would do even greater works than he.
-(John 14:12) Cessationists limit these greater works to helping people experience the new birth through the verbal gospel message, but where does the Bible teach us to limit our expectations?
+(John 14:12) The Bible does not teach us to limit our expectations.
+Quite the contrary!

 The early church expected the Spirit to heal people as part of the gospel proclamation.
 Jesus did not put an expiration date on his miracle power, and neither should we.